polterguy/magic/README.md

 ![Low code and no code CRUD datagrid](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sakila.jpg)

-Magic works by reading meta data from your database, for then to automatically generate a complete backend web API for you.
+Magic works by reading meta data from your database, for then to automatically generate a complete backend no-code CRUD API for you.
 The resuling CRUD API is secured automatically, and Magic takes care of authentication, authorisation, user management, and everything else that's difficult.

 ## Useful links